All Episodes

 Nobody's upset with immigrants.

-Uh but this is just stunning.
+But this is just stunning.

-Um, in fact, I was talking with somebody the other day uh playing golf, and somebody asked me, have you seen there's a movie out there?
+This is to tell you, in fact, I was talking with somebody the other day playing golf.

 Have you seen a movie?

-The state would fall apart, the state would would cease to function.
+The state would cease to function.

-I said, Who produced this?
+I said, who produced this?

 I've never heard of this.

-Um I wish I could remember the name of it.
+I wish I could remember the name of it.

-So there's a there's a there's a push here, folks.
+So there's a push here, folks.

-When you get a state Senate, the California State Senate uh supporting this with an official resolution, a boycott of schools and ever it this is greatest illustration you could find of just uh how frightened politicians are of this in an election year.
+When you get a state Senate, the California State Senate Supporting this with an official resolution, a boycott of schools and everything.

 They're looking at votes.